geekysrm/phone-directory/README.md

 # Phone Directory

-A mini phone directory which has features to add, search, delete and view subscribers.
+A mini phone directory which has features to _add, search, delete and view subscribers_.

 ### Live here: https://phone-directory-react.netlify.com/

 ## Technologies used

 - [React.JS](https://reactjs.org/) -Frontend library used in the project.
-- [Redux](https://redux.js.org/) - Used in addition to React.JS for state management
+- [Redux](https://redux.js.org/) - Used in addition to React.JS for state management.
+- [Bootstrap](http://getbootstrap.com/) - Used for styling purposes.

 ## Features